-She has successfully defended a number of Michigan construction companies and municipalities from personal injury and property damage claims as well as prosecuted and defended derivative subrogation and indemnity claims, following from those incidents.
+She has successfully defended a number of Michigan construction companies and municipalities from personal injury and property damage claims as well as defended derivative subrogation and indemnity claims, following from those incidents.
 She regularly litigates disputes between company members and corporate shareholders and successfully negotiated and won approval for a special land use application for an approximately one million-square-foot, mixed use industrial complex in Plymouth Township, Michigan.
 She also handles select contract, landlord-tenant, and employment matters.

 Prior to joining The Plato Law Firm, Ms. Bond worked for a Detroit-area firm specializing in bankruptcy and commercial law matters, and before that with a firm specializing in land use and municipal law matters.
 She graduated magna cum laude from the University of Detroit Mercy School of Law where she served as the Law Review’s Executive Editor of Inside Articles and as a member of the Moot Court Board of Advocates.
 As a law student, she also achieved book awards for receiving the highest grade in Advanced Advocacy, Corporate Governance, Advising Entrepreneurs in Business, Federal Jurisdiction, Immigration Law Clinic, National Security Law, Payment Systems, and Remedies.
 She was also inducted into the Frank Murphy Honor Society, for graduating in the top 10% of her class.

 Jessica also previously served as the treasurer and then president of the Board of Directors for Camp Casey, a Michigan nonprofit organization that provides horse day camps and other programs for children undergoing treatment for cancer, sickle cell disease, or aplastic anemia.